shriprem/FWDataViz/docs/fold_structs_editor.md

  :book: Related: [Definitions (_INI File_)](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md#Definitions-INI-File) - `RECnnn_Recursive`

  This option will specify whether the _Fold Blocks_ with same priority value will nest inside each other.
 Since most data files are _non-recursive_, this option will need to be enabled very rarerly.

-> :information_desk_person: When any of the fields in the _Fold Structures » Fold Blocks_ section are modified, the _New_ button in this section will be replaced by the _Reset_ button.
-When the changes are accepted, the _New_ button will be restored back in place of the _Reset_ button.

 ## Fold Blocks » Implicit Terminators